-These rules refer to EA dressage tests, FEI dressage tests and EA FEI-level dressage tests, as well as Eventing Tests.
+These rules refer to EA dressage tests, and FEI dressage tests, as well as Eventing Tests.
 For the rules relating to FEI-sanctioned events refer to the FEI rules at www.fei.org.

 Glossary and definitions

 Below is a list of commonly used abbreviations and acronyms used throughout this rulebook.